Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer:update** rack

 Updates the state of the rack by calling the update function of all its modules.
-If the rack has already be shut down the function does nothing and returns nil.
+If the rack has already been shut down the function does nothing and returns nil.
 Othwerwise it updates the rack and returns t.

 * * *